anarinsk/PRJ-rstat-cv_generation/README.md

-# Project for generating nice CV with R Blogdown
+# Project for generating nice CV with R Pagedown

 ## Purpose

-WIth Blogdown of R, I try to generate nice and easy CV with automated process
+WIth Pagedown of R, I try to generate nice and easy CV with automated process

 ## References